 Milk flow can fluctuate from day to day.
-If you notice the amount of milk you're making reduces, have sore nipples, or are worried at any stage let your Neonatal Nurse know.
+If you notice the amount of milk you're making reduces, have sore nipples, or are worried at any stage let your neonatal nurse know.

-Keep reminding yourself what an important part you're playing in your baby's health.
+Keep reminding yourself what an important part you're playing in your baby's health and brain development.